golemfactory/golem-docs/src/pages/docs/creators/javascript/guides/golem-images.md

 Because of how Golem's VM execution unit works, Docker's `ENTRYPOINT` and `CMD` statements are effectively ignored.
 You need to pass the relevant initialization commands as part of the task sent to a remote computer as a part of your task function or use the `beforeEach()` method.
 See examples.

-## Images, Virtual Machines, and file system content
+## File system content

-When you engage a provider, its provider_agent runs exe-unit (a runtime) to run your image or WASM code.
-In the case of Golem Images that are run in VMs, the runtime being used is `ya-runtime-vm`.
+When you engage a provider, it launches an execution unit (a runtime) to run your VM image.

-In Golem terms, such an image run on the provider is called an Activity.
+In Golem terms, such a singular launch on a provider is called an Activity.
 Activities are utilized to execute requestor tasks.
-Unless an activity is terminated, all subsequent tasks that will be scheduled on the same provider will use the same activity - meaning the same image container with its history.
-That means that within the lifecycle of the Activity, the state of the file system is maintained.
+Unless an activity is terminated, all subsequent tasks scheduled on the same provider use the same activity - meaning the same VM container with its history.
+Therefore, within the lifecycle of the Activity, the state of the file system is maintained.
 One consequence is that any file system changes - be it updates to volumes or other locations within the VM - performed within a single execution of a task, will still be present when subsequent tasks get executed.

 {% docnavigation title="Next steps" %}